Las Noticias: Las Noticias TeleOnce revival (since 2021)

 On January 23, 2022, WLII-DT announced that Liam Rodríguez Muñoz, who worked for ABC News Extra, would join the news department as a video journalist and reporter.
 Rodríguez Muñoz previously worked for the station, as a panelist for Los Seis de la Tarde and as a reporter and content producer for Jugando Pelota Dura.

 On March 22, 2022, Andrea Rivera, who worked for WAPA-TV as a host for Viva la Tarde, joined WLII-DT's news department as an entertainment reporter, and premiered its segment called Primera Fila on April 4, 2022.
 She also co-hosts La Boveda de Teleonce, which serves as a lead-in for Las Noticias.

 On July 3, 2023, the station announced Cristina Pagán as its new sports reporter.
 Pagán comes from WKAQ-TV where she worked as segment producer, she replaces Luis Joel Aymat who was dismissed from the position earlier in the year.

 On October 12, 2023, WLII announced the hiring of Carlos Tolentino Rosario to Las Noticias.
 Rosario previously worked as a reporter for newspaper "El Nuevo Día" and will be taking over the weather report segment on the night broadcast after Manuel Crespo Feliciano was promoted to anchor of the station's upcoming morning show "En La Mañana".

 On November 1, 2024, Ricardo Currás has exited WLII after three years as an anchor and reporter.

-On August 29, 2025, As part of the restructuring of operations, WLII announce the firing of 10 employees and the reduction of workforce from 8 to 6 hours, this includes reporters Reina Mateo (who spent seven months at the station after been fired from WAPA) and Arnaldo Rojas (who has been with TeleOnce since December 2021), as well as cameramen, editors, producers and a manager.
+On August 29, 2025, As part of the restructuring of operations, WLII announce the firing of 10 employees and the reduction of workforce from 8 to 6 hours, this includes reporters Reina Mateo (who spent seven months at the station after being fired from WAPA) and Arnaldo Rojas (who has been with TeleOnce since December 2021), as well as cameramen, editors, producers and a manager.
 One month later, on September 29, Rojas returned to the station after he was fired.

+On December 31, 2025, WLII-DT lost their licensing agreement with TelevisaUnivision forcing the station to fill up their schedule with original programming due to the loss of content from Univision on peak prime time and day time hours.
+Liberman Media Group dealt with this situation by extending or adding more editions of Las Noticias.
+In January 2026, the network expanded the runtime of En La Mañana by adding an extra hour, added a new broadcast of Las Noticias at 2:00 p.m., moved up the nighttime newscast to 9:00 p.m. and added an extra hour to said newscast.
+However, on March 30, the 9:00 p.m. newscast was reduced back to 1-hour in favor of airing movies in the 10:00 p.m. slot.